Division of Education - Mission, Vision,Philosphynext

-The faculty of the School of Education consists of scholar practitioners focused on research-based best practice.
+The faculty of the Division of Education consists of scholar practitioners focused on research-based best practice.
 We take pride in graduating men and women who can successfully contribute to pupil learning through their excellence in teaching.
-The School of Education continues to engage its experienced faculty in practitioner-focused curriculum in traditional and non-traditional instructional formats.
-It is the vision of the School of Education to be an effective and responsive provider of educational programs that meet emerging needs.
+The Division of Education continues to engage its experienced faculty in practitioner-focused curriculum in traditional and non-traditional instructional formats.
+It is the vision of the Division of Education to be an effective and responsive provider of educational programs that meet emerging needs.

 Medaille College focuses upon excellence in teaching with an emphasis on personal attention to its diverse student body.
 The education programs provide a solid foundation in the study, design, and implementation of instruction and evaluation in the classrooms of the twenty-first century.